isLundy/pluginsPath/README.md

 # pluginsPath

-Search the file path of the currently loaded node in Nuke.
+Search the file path from the keyword or the selected node of the currently loaded node in Nuke.

 Requirements: